 The Dean is also responsible for providing a letter of evaluation concerning the Candidate, addressed to the Provost.
-The Dean forwards the candidate's application to the Provost's Office after adding two copies of the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental summary, and any letters from dissenting Departmental faculty members.
+For applications submitted in hard copy, the Dean forwards the candidate's application to the Provost's Office after adding a copy of the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental summary, and any letters from dissenting Departmental faculty members.
+For applications submitted to Box, the Dean uploads the signed Dean's evaluation letter to Box.
 The Dean also forwards the Departmental ballots to the Provost's Office.